-It all started when she received a call about a homeless man, later identified as Hamper, washing his clothes in a drainage grate on the Downing Street on-ramp to Interstate 25.
+According to the affidavit in the case, the bizarre incident spiraled out of control shortly after Officer Aubree Thompson responded to a call about a homeless man, later identified as Hamper, who was trying to wash his clothes in a drainage grate at a very busy place — the Downing Street off-ramp to Interstate 25.

-An arrest affidavit obtained by the station described Hamper as acting "strange" when Thompson attempted to handcuff him.
-But before the restraints could do their work, he allegedly wheeled and punched her several times in the face.
+The document describes Hamper as acting "strange" when Thompson attempted to handcuff him.
+Before the restraints could do their work, he allegedly wheeled and punched her several times in the face.

 Next, the report continues, Hamper raced toward the police cruiser only to return and continue his assault.
-Additional punches to the face and body allegedly brought Thompson to the ground.
+Additional punches to the face and body are said to have brought Thompson to the ground.

-At that point, Hamper is said to have climbed on top of the officer, resumed his face-punching and tried to grab her gun -- something she was able to prevent by pinning his hand against her body.
+At that point, Hamper allegedly climbed on top of the officer, resumed his face-punching and tried to grab her gun — something she was able to prevent by pinning his hand against her body.

-Still, there's no telling how long she might have been able to hold him off if it weren't for the timely arrival of three passersby: Tyler and Holly Ingels, as well as Mike Guillan.
+Still, there's no telling how long she might have been able to hold him off if it weren't for the timely arrival of passersby Tyler and Holly Ingels, as well as Mike Guillan.

-Between the three of them, they were able to get Hamper off Thompson long enough for the officer to take him into custody -- no easy trick, since she was injured seriously enough to require immediate hospitalization.
-She's since been released.
+Between the three of them, they were able to get Hamper off Thompson long enough for the officer to take him into custody — no easy trick, since she was injured seriously enough to require immediate hospitalization.

-Afterward, Hamper is quoted in the affidavit as saying, "If I would have gotten her gun, I would have killed her.
+Hamper is quoted in the affidavit as saying afterward, "If I would have gotten her gun, I would have killed her.
 You guys kill children and old ladies."